QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 <div class="row row-cols-md-2"><div>

-[Bootstrap](https://getbootstrap.com/) is the most popular css framework with more than 160k ⭐ on [GitHub](https://github.com/twbs/bootstrap).
+[Bootstrap](https://getbootstrap.com/) is the most popular CSS framework with more than 160k ⭐ on [GitHub](https://github.com/twbs/bootstrap).
 Some redeeming features from my point of view are

 * 💫 easy to learn
 * 🐉 responsive <small>(adapt to many screen resolutions)</small>